C (computer language) code mangler and language maker. Website. https://github.com/themanyone/crap

 You may use other compilers or shells.
 Get creative!

-up.Crap works like any lexer, Vala, or C preprocessor.
-This Makefile
+crap up.Crap works like any lexer, Vala, or C preprocessor.
+This Makefile target tells

 %.c : %.crap